Is your card lost or stolen? Please call ASAP!

 Fraud Protection Tips

-Bar Harbor Bank & Trust will never contact you via email or text to ask for account numbers, card numbers, passwords or PINs.
+- The Bank will never contact you via email or text to ask for account numbers, card numbers, passwords or PINs.
 Please do not reply to any emails or texts that ask you to confirm account details or personal information.
-If in doubt, please contact the Bank immediately by calling 1-888-853-7100.
+If in doubt, please contact the Bank immediately.